obytes/react-native-template-obytes/docs/src/content/docs/getting-started/create-new-app.md

 code .
 ```

-When you open the project on VS Code you will see a popup asking you to install the recommended extensions, the easy way is to install all recommended extensions by clicking on `Install All` button.
+When you open the project on VS Code you will see a popup asking you to install the recommended extensions, The easy way is to install all recommended extensions by clicking on `Install All` button.

 To ensure that your code is properly validated and formatted, we highly recommend installing all of the recommended extensions.
 However, if you're hesitant to install them all, we suggest at least installing the following extensions, as they are essential to our code validation and formatting on file save: